mustafaakben/promptEngineering/Readme2.md

 **Prompt 4: A Bad Prompt: Chain-of-Thought Prompting**
 ```
-Just only write the answer to the questions with a number.
+- TASK: Just only write the answer to the questions with a number.

 Q: Roger has 5 tennis balls.
 He buys 2 more cans of tennis balls.
-Each can has 3 tennis balls.
+Each can have 3 tennis balls.
 How many tennis balls does he have now?
 Answer: 11

 Q: I went to the market and bought 10 apples.
 I gave 2 apples to the neighbor and 2 to the repairman.
 I then went and bought 5 more apples and ate 1.
 How many apples remain?
 Answer:

+\
 ```

 **Prompt 5: A Good Prompt: Chain-of-Thought Prompting**
 ```
-I went to the market and bought 10 apples.
+Q: I went to the market and bought 10 apples.
 I gave 2 apples to the neighbor and 2 to the repairman.
 I then went and bought 5 more apples and ate 1.
 How many apples remain?

 Let's think step by step.
 ```